sai-educ/TeachBound/README.md

 * **Visual Collaboration:** (Future Goal) Enable multiple users to work together on the same board in real-time.
 * **Educational Engagement:** Serve as an interactive teaching and learning aid, allowing educators and students to illustrate concepts, solve problems, and share notes dynamically.
 * **Quick Note-Taking & Ideation:** A space to quickly jot down thoughts, create mind maps, or plan projects.

-We envision EduBoard as a community-driven project that evolves to meet the diverse needs of its users, emphasizing ease of use and open accessibility.

 ## Current Features